Contrast-Security-OSS/docs/content/user/apps/Flow-map.md

 ## Connected Applications

-Click the funnel icon select filters...
+Click the funnel icon select filters...The dropdown menus shows metadata fields for the main application you're viewing (not the connected applications).

 Click the **See Flowmap** link to go to the Flow Map tab for that application.